-Ethnicity data collected as part of a pilot, detailed in Appendix J, will be stored into analytics platform in a de-identified format, ensuring it is not linked to individual participants.
-It will not be used to identify or analyse individual users.
+Following a successful pilot phase (detailed in Appendix J), ethnicity data will remain part of the registration data collection and will be stored into analytics platform in a de-identified format, ensuring it is not linked to individual participants.
+It will not be used to identify or analyse individual participants.
 Data will used to enhance inclusivity in our recruitment process and to help recruit a diverse cohort of participants, building a resource that better represents groups historically underrepresented in health research.
 The data will be analysed at an aggregate level to identify broader trends, not to segment individuals based on protected characteristics.
 The data will not be available for researchers, and it will not be held in the participant record.